 3. Collaborate with Colleges

-Companies can (and should!) partner with universities and institutions with a large population of minority students to establish a reliable recruiting source.
+Companies can (and should!) partner with universities and institutions with a large population of minority students to establish a reliable diversity sourcing strategy.
 The National Association of Colleges and Employers provides diversity resources to employers, such as a list of minority institutions and diversity statistics for minority schools.
 Employers can seek out these groups to form meaningful and equally beneficial relationships.
 In addition to creating a more diverse workforce, close collaboration with colleges can result in developing a young workforce that is more tailored toward fulfilling your company’s needs.67% of active and passive #JobSeekers say a #diverse workforce is important to them. @ClearCompany offers advice for how to genuinely weave DE+I into your workplace:

 PepsiCo is a wonderful example of this initiative.
 They participate in on-campus recruiting at some of the country's most minority-permeated schools.
 They are lead sponsors in 5 different diversity recruiting conferences.
-In addition to partnering with universities from historically underrepresented populations, PepsiCo provides transparent data showcasing their diversity efforts.
+In addition to partnering with universities from historically underrepresented populations, PepsiCo provides transparent data showcasing its diversity efforts.
 Currently, 35% of employees in entry-level positions are people of color at PepsiCo, with 30% of entry-level employees identifying as female.
-PepsiCo’s continued commitment to workplace inclusivity showcases how having a strong diversity strategy can help you achieve your hiring goals.
+PepsiCo’s continued commitment to workplace inclusivity showcases how having a strong diversity sourcing strategy can help you achieve your hiring goals.

 4. Consider Your Hiring Practices